dotnet/csharpstandard/standard/standard-library.md

 ## C.4 Format Specifications

-The meaning of the formats, as used in interpolated string expressions (§interpolated-string-expressions), are defined in ISO/IEC 23271:2012.
+The meaning of the formats, as used in interpolated string expressions ([§12.7.3](expressions.md#1273-interpolated-string-expressions)), are defined in ISO/IEC 23271:2012.
 For convenience the following text is copied from the description of `System.IFormatable`.

 **This text is informative.**